MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-modularity-vs-maintainability.md

 ### Managed Change Doesn't Require Modularity

 We don't need to design software systems like cars.
 The need to replace components in the way we replace car parts, is a misconception.
 Unlike physical systems, we can modify software in place.
-In the book  Working with Legacy Code, Feathers emphasizes the importance of incremental change and refactoring over wholesale replacement[^10].
-[INSERT QUOTE]

 Version control systems and modern deployment practices allow for gradual, managed changes without requiring high levels of modularity.
 This approach often leads to more maintainable systems than those designed with excessive modularity from the start.